 The Issuer's success depends, to a large degree, on its ability to attract and retain highly qualified principals, school administrators, support staff and corporate management.
 The Issuer may have difficulty locating and hiring quality personnel, and retaining such personnel once hired.
 In addition, key personnel may leave the organisation and subsequently join a competitor.
-The Issuer does not have key man insurance for its key personnel, Chairman, directors or members of senior management.
-Therefore, the loss of service of any of its key personnel including the Chairman of the Issuer or a failure to attract and retain other qualified and experienced personnel on acceptable terms could impair the Issuer's ability to successfully sustain and grow its business, which could have an adverse effect on its business, prospects, results of operations and financial condition.
+The Issuer does not have key man insurance for its key personnel including the Chairman of the Issuer or a failure to attract and retain other qualified and experienced personnel on acceptable terms could impair the Issuer's ability to successfully sustain and grow its business, which could have an adverse effect on its business, prospects, results of operations and financial condition.